 Graduates of a BS degree program in another field can be considered for admission to the 2nd degree accelerated program if they have an overall GPA of 2.7 or higher, and have completed or demonstrated proficiency in designated science and core curriculum coursework as outlined on the BSN qualification check sheet.

 Admission to the Professional Sequence

 Each year 32 students are admitted to the traditional program for each fall (August start) and spring (January start) semesters.
-Students apply to the professional sequence between April 15 and April 30th for both the fall and spring starts.
+Students apply to the professional sequence between April 15 and April 30 for the fall start and/or between September 15 and September 30 for the spring start.
 The Professional Sequence of the traditional BSN program is scheduled year around for 6 consecutive semesters, including summers.
 This allows students to complete the professional sequence (i.e. NURS courses) in two calendar years.